 - Freshly ground black pepper to taste

-Trim any excess fat from the chicken thighs and cut them into bite sized pieces.
-Season with the five-spice powder and mix well to coat evenly.
+- Trim any excess fat from the chicken thighs, cut them into 3/4-inch pieces and transfer to a mixing bowl.
+Drizzle with 1 tablespoon of the vegetable oil, season with five-spice powder and toss to coat.

-In a small bowl, whisk together the fish sauce, soy sauce and honey until well combined.
+- In a small bowl, whisk together the fish (or soy) sauce, honey and water until well blended.
 Set aside.

-- 1 or 2 cloves garlic, pressed or very finely minced
+- 1 clove garlic, pressed or very finely minced

 - 2 tablespoons fish sauce (or more to taste)